 Protect local woodlands

-In the winter, our woodlands are transformed into places of quiet magic.
-They are precious places that need our protection.
+Our local woodlands bring light, calm and connection to so many people, while providing essential refuge for local wildlife throughout the year.
 Without the proper care, they can become dark, dense and lack variety.
 The spread of Ash dieback, a devastating disease affecting Ash trees, is also driving up the cost of crucial safety work.

-With your support, we can use traditional conservation methods to help our woodlands to flourish.
-We can create clearings and widen pathways allowing more light to reach the woodland floor.
+Thanks to your help, we have been able to use traditional conservation methods to help our woodlands to flourish.
+We have created clearings and widened pathways allowing more light to reach the woodland floor.
 This will encourage plants and flowers, that in turn support rare species like the White Admiral butterfly.
-We can also carry out vital tree safety work to keep our woodlands healthy and safe.
+We have also carried out vital tree safety work to keep our woodlands healthy and safe.

 £